 That, for instance, is one of the ways in which security researchers have managed to determine the most commonly used passwords (stand up now if you use “1234567” or something similar pitiful, you should be ashamed of yourself).
 And it has also helped password crackers build huge databases that help them break into accounts.

 So, the first thing you want to know when there is a big database breach is if you are impacted.

 That’s not always easy to determine.
 After all, the internet has a long memory and it’s possible that you – say – created an Adobe account years ago to download a product, and have long forgotten about it.

-Enter sites like "Have i been pwned?", created by computer scientist Troy Hunt.
+Enter sites like “Have i been pwned?”, created by Troy Hunt.